Writing Center Policies

 Current CCRI students can receive up to two hours of tutoring help each week with their CCRI coursework.

-Appointments are recommended for Writing Center visits because people with appointments will be helped first.
 Each student can schedule up to four appointments every week.
-If an appointment needs to be changed, the student should try to notify the Writing Center at least eight hours before the appointment.
-If more than two appointments during a semester are missed (without the Writing Center being notified), then no further appointments will be made for that student.
-However, walk-in help may still be available.
-Being on time for a Writing Center appointment is also important; if someone is more than ten minutes late for an appointment, the appointment slot might be given to another student.
+If an appointment needs to be changed, the student should notify the writing center at least eight hours before the appointment.
+If more than two appointments during a semester are missed, then no further appointments will be made for that student.
+Being on time for a writing center appointment is also important; if someone is more than ten minutes late for an appointment, the appointment slot might be given to another student.

 Depending on the campus, the CCRI Writing Center may have computers available for use by students who are getting help at the Writing Center or who are waiting for consultation help.
 Because there are sometimes problems with computer or printer availability, though, students are encouraged to bring printed versions of their papers to the writing center.
 Computer and printing services are offered in the CCRI Computer Labs.